 Alvey and his associates have spent about six months cleaning up Falkland and cutting down the jungle of growth that surrounded the garden and grounds.
-"It was soon getting to the point of not being restorable, when it was bought," noted Alvey.

-"I would like to see someone own this piece of property that will continue to improve it and keep it in the way it was intended to be kept," says the man who maintains a positive outlook on Falkland and is convincing when he says that what he is doing is right for Falkland and right for Prince William County.
+"It was garden and grounds.
+It was soon getting to the point of not being restorable, when it was bought," noted Alvey.
+"I would like to see so-meone own this piece of property that will continue to improve it and keep it in the way it was intended to be kept," says the man who maintains a positive outlook on Falkland and is convincon Falkland and is convincing when he says that what he is doing is right for Falkland and right for Palkland and right for the says that he was a say to the say that he was the say that he was that he w